 Under George’s leadership, YAI has grown its arts and culture offerings and enhanced its education and rehabilitation services for children through expanded and increased enrollment at its two schools, International Academy of Hope and Manhattan Star Academy.
 In 2019, YAI launched a consulting department to introduce and share its subject matter expertise internationally, an initiative that led to YAI securing a major contract with the government of Saudi Arabia.

 George’s former and current participation on nonprofit boards and government councils includes roles with the Manhattan Star Academy; the InterAgency Council of Developmental Disabilities Agencies; the New York State Office for People with Developmental Disabilities Joint Advisory Council for Managed Care; Care Design of New York; Building Solutions for Tomorrow; and the Mayor’s Crisis Prevention and Response Task Force.
 In 2019 and 2021, George was recognized by City and State as one of New York’s “Nonprofit Power 100” and as a 2021 “Notable in Nonprofits and Philanthropy” by Crain’s New York Business.

-George received his J.D. from Georgetown University Law Center, his B.A. from Tufts University, and his Chartered Advisor in Philanthropy (CAP®) from The American College.
-He was born and raised in Manhattan, where he continues to reside with his partner, Jennifer, and daughter, Lauren.
+George received his J.D. from Georgetown University, his B.A. from Tufts University, and his Chartered Advisor in Philanthropy (CAP®) from The American College.
+He was born and raised in Manhattan, where he resides with his family.